strength-programmer/Icreatechs-Activities/README.md

 # Icreatechs Activities
-This folder contains all the activities in this Icreatechs Study Hub journey.
+This repository contains all the activities in this Icreatechs Study Hub journey.